Humble Bundle: History

 Rosen and Graham began planning for a second Humble Indie Bundle, which launched in December 2010 and raised $1.8 million.
 The two recognized the value proposition of continuing this model and spun out Humble Bundle as its own company shortly after the release of the second bundle.
 Rosen and Graham served as its founders.
 Sequoia Capital had invested $4.7 million of venture capital into Humble Bundle by April 2011, allowing Rosen and Graham to hire staff to help curate further bundles and handle customer services.

 On October 13, 2017, Humble Bundle announced it had been acquired by IGN Entertainment, a subsidiary of Ziff Davis.
 According to the company, Humble Bundle was to continue to operate as a separate entity within IGN, with no plans to change its current business approach in the short term.
 Instead, Graham cited "a lot of opportunities" for the customer bases of both companies.
 He said that the acquisition by IGN enables them to continue to do the same sales and charity promotions "faster and better" with IGN's resources backing them.
 IGN's executive vice president Mitch Galbraith said that they felt Humble Bundle was a "great fit" for IGN, and would also help IGN to "give something back" by supporting its charitable drives.
 As IGN publishes news and reviews of video games, Galbraith responded to several concerns about conflicts of interest, saying that they "will strike the right balance when it comes to our coverage of Humble Bundle and the games they sell" as a result of the acquisition.
 Among steps to avoid conflicts, Galbraith said that they will keep a firm separation between the IGN editorial staff and Humble Bundle, and will implement policies to report disclosure of ownership when IGN reports on games featured on Humble Bundle's store or promotions.

 Rosen and Graham, the founders of Humble Bundle, announced in March 2019 that they have stepped down as CEO and COO of the company, respectively, with Alan Patmore taking over the company operations.
 Rosen stated that they felt that Humble Bundle had gotten to a point where it was stable with many potential growth opportunities, but beyond his or Graham's mindset of establishing startups.
-The two plan to remain as advisors to the company for at least the rest of the year.
+The two planned to remain as advisors to the company for at least the rest of the year.

+In April 2022, 10 employees were laid off in engineering and customer support as part of a restructuring effort.
+In November 2023, an unknown number of Humble Games employees were laid off.

+In July 2024, all Humble Games employees were reportedly laid off.
+The company said that it's "restructuring", and that Humble Bundle will not be affected.